-Analyses with fewer than about 20 degrees of freedom tend to have poor variance estimates, variance estimates that are themselves highly variable.
-In images of variances estimates this variability shows up as "sharpness," or high frequency noise.
-This study has just 9 degrees of freedom and shows has the characteristic noisy variance image (Fig. 2).
-The problem is that this high frequency noise propagates into the t-statistic image, when one would expect an image of evidence against \mathcal{H}0 to be smooth (as is the case for studies with greater degrees of freedom) because the raw images are smooth.
+Voxel-level statistic: With only 9 degrees of freedom, this study shows the characteristic noisy variance image (Figure 2).
+The high frequency noise from poor variance estimates propagates into the t-statistic image, when one would expect an image of evidence against \mathcal{H}0 to be smooth (as is the case for studies with greater degrees of freedom) since the raw images are smooth.

-We can address this situation by smoothing the variance images (see section on Pseudo t-statistics, above), replacing the variance estimate at each voxel with a weighted average of its neighbors.
-Here we use weights from an 8 mm FWHM spherical Gaussian smoothing kernel.
+We address this situation by smoothing the variance images (see §2.5, Pseudo t-statistics), replacing the variance estimate at each voxel with a weighted average of its neighbors.
+We use weights from an 8mm spherical Gaussian smoothing kernel.
 The statistic image consisting of the ratio of the slope and the square root of the smoothed variance estimate is smoother than that computed with the raw variance.
 At the voxel level the resulting statistic does not have a Student's t-distribution under the null hypothesis, so we refer to it as a pseudo t-statistic.

 Figure 3 shows the effect of variance smoothing.
 The smoothed variance image creates a smoother statistic image, the pseudo t-statistic image.
-The key here is that the parametric t-statistic introduces high spatial frequency noise via the poorly estimated standard deviation.
-By smoothing the variance image we are making the statistic image more like the "signal."
+The key here is that the parametric t-statistic introduces high spatial frequency noise via the poorly estimated standard deviation - by smoothing the variance image we are making the statistic image more like the "signal".

-Summary statistic

-We have a statistic image, but we need a single value that can summarize evidence against \mathcal{H}0 for each labeling.
-For the reasons given in the methods section, we use a maximum statistic, and in this example consider the maximum suprathreshold cluster size (max STCS).
+Summary Statistic: We summarize evidence against \mathcal{H}0 for each relabeling with the maximum statistic (see §2.4), and in this example consider the maximum suprathreshold cluster size (max STCS).